 In the fall of 1927 a group of seven ceramic engineers banded together to form Delta Pi Alpha, an honorary ceramic engineering fraternity.
 At the Ceramic Convention in February, 1928, Delta Pi Alpha united with Beta Pi Kappa of North Carolina State College to form the first national ceramic engineering fraternity.
-The purposes of the fraternity are to promote a greater interest in ceramics, to encourage between graduates of rival ceramic schools.
+The purposes of the fraternity are to promote a greater interest in ceramics, to encourage research, and to create an acquaintance between graduates of rival ceramic schools.

 Membership is elective and is based on scholarship, interest in ceramics, and ability in engineering lines.
-Any upperclassman properly enrolled in the N. Y. S. C. C. and having an average index of 0.8 may be elected.
+Any upper-classman properly enrolled in the N. Y. S. C. C. and having an average index of 0.8 may be elected.